SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_419bd705-fa61-496c-94fa-28d6c1f2e2a8_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Kernel Module Alteration"

+    Kernel module installation can be used to configure system settings to automatically execute a program during system boot or logon to maintain persistence or gain higher-level privileges on compromised systems.

+    - **Effort:** advanced

+??? abstract "Koadic MSHTML Command"

+    Detects Koadic payload using MSHTML module

+    - **Effort:** intermediate

 ??? abstract "Network Scanning and Discovery"

     Tools and command lines used for network discovery from current system